Deposits and Pre-Payments

 "Deposit not showing as paid after payment"

 Ensure the transaction completed successfully.
 The deposit payment must be processed through Quick POS with the deposit item linked to the appointment.
+If a deposit payment link was sent, the customer must complete the Stripe Checkout — check with the customer that they finished the payment process.

 "Customer paid deposit but wants to cancel"